performancecopilot/pcp/docs/pcp-programmers-guide.rst

 most notably the hardware platform, the operating system kernel, layered services, and end-user applications.

-programming components audienceThere are several ways to extend PCP by programming certain of its components:
+There are several ways to extend PCP by programming certain of its components:

 -  Performance Metrics Domain Agent PMDA PMDA introductionBy writing a